pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

   - `registry-server` is the registry server.
   - `registry-repository` is the registry repository.

 >**Note** `apps.tanzu.vmware.com/correlationid` contains the metadata of the mapping to the source of the resource being scanned.
-See [here](../scst-store/amr/cloudevents.hbs.md#cloudevent-extension-attributes) for more information.
+See [here](../scst-store/amr/cloudevents.hbs.md#cloudevent-extension-attributes).

-1. Modify the following in your `custom-ivs-template.yaml` file for your own use case:
+1. Edit the following in your `custom-ivs-template.yaml` file:
-   - `.metadata.name` is the name of your ClusterImageTemplate
+   - `.metadata.name` is the name of your ClusterImageTemplate.
-   - `registry-server` and `registry-repository` refer to your registry
+   - `registry-server` and `registry-repository` refer to your registry.
-   - the location of your Trivy scanner image
+   - The location of your Trivy scanner image

-1. (Optional) If you are replacing the embedded ImageVulnerabilityScan with your own, use `ytt` to pass relevant values to the ImageVulnerabilityScan:
+2. (Optional) If you are replacing the embedded ImageVulnerabilityScan with your own, use `ytt` to pass relevant values to the ImageVulnerabilityScan:

     ```yaml
     metadata: